 That’s my philosophy; to encourage people to eat plants for the benefits, rather than to discourage them from eating animal products with shock tactics.
 I love to bake treats without animal products, and if people pay a compliment, I tell them ‘it’s vegan’.

 Of course it takes effort to be vegan because animal-based foods are a societal norm.
 I never loved the taste of meat the way other people seem to and I’d been eating less meat for years before I gave it up completely.
 I also researched vegan nutrition thoroughly to make sure I was supplementing any vitamins I needed (primarily B12).
-The best way for me to explain why I’m vegan is because I know too much about the food industry.
+The best way for me to explain why I no longer eat meat is because I know too much about the food industry.
 I am not here to lecture others about what choices they should make.
 I prefer to do my own thing and hopefully inspire people around me to eat more plant foods!

 I hope people can relate to me, given that I’m not ‘extreme’ in my dietary choices.
 I’m lenient.
 On a final note, I respect the choices of others when it comes to food and I expect them to respect mine.
 I don’t ask people why they eat X, Y, Z. I simply accept it.
 ‘Live and let live.’
 Lets be tolerant!